LoginRadius/python-sdk/README.md

 <h6 id="TrackableStatusFetching-get-"> Trackable Status Fetching (GET)</h6>
- The Trackable status API works very similar to the Status API but it returns a Post id that you can use to track the stats(shares, likes, comments) for a specific share/post/status update.
+ The Trackable status API works very similar to the Status API, but it returns a Post id that you can use to track the stats(shares, likes, comments) for a specific share/post/status update.
 This API requires setting permissions in your LoginRadius Dashboard.<br><br> This API is used to retrieve a tracked post based on the passed in post ID value.
 This API requires setting permissions in your LoginRadius Dashboard.<br><br> <b>Note:</b> To utilize this API you need to find the ID for the post you want to track, which might require using Trackable Status Posting API first.
 [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/social-login/advanced-social-api/trackable-status-fetching/)

  ```